Ciela-Institute/caustics/README.md

 We welcome contributions from collaborators and researchers interested in our work.
-If you have improvements, suggestions, or new findings to share, please submit a pull request.
+If you have improvements, suggestions, or new findings to share, please submit an issue or pull request.
 Your contributions help advance our research and analysis efforts.

 To get started with your development (or fork), click the "Open with GitHub